a2aaron/bf_beavers/LOOP_SPAN.md

 The program pointer and memory pointer are very cheap and just consists of a `usize` each.
 The memory itself is also very cheap.
 Since all cells are initially zero at the start of execution, we can store only the cells which are accessed.
 There are a bunch of ways we could do this, but the simplest is to just store the "loaded" part of memory in a vector and grow the vector as nessecary as we move to the right into new cells.
 For small programs, this is typically extremely small.
 (We could try to improve this scheme, for example by only allocating memory if we write into a cell that we then later will read from, but this method is sufficent for now).

 ### The Method
 Given this simplicity, it seems like we have a simple method of determining if a program has entered a cycle: Store an "execution history" of prior program states and check if the current state ever matches a prior state.
-If so, then this cycle must continue (since program execution is deterministic and we have recorded everything that could possibly affect the program state, nothing could ever break us out of the loop).
+If so, then this cycle must continue.
+Since program execution is deterministic and we have recorded everything that could possibly affect the program state, nothing could ever break us out of the loop.

 Now, saving state for every instruction seems somewhat wasteful.
 We only can get into an infinite loop whenever a we have a loop-construct.
 Hence, we can instead associate each loop with an execution history.
-Each time we reach the start of the loop (which happens either when initially going into the loop via `[` or by jumping backwards via `]`), we check the current state against the execution history list.
+Each time we reach the start of a loop (which happens either when initially going into the loop via `[` or by jumping backwards via `]`), we check the current state against the execution history list.
 If the current state appears in the list, then we know an infinite loop has occured.
 Otherwise, we add the current state to the execution history list and continue.

 In pseudo-Rust, the loop-detection algorithm might look like this: